Lok Sabha elections 2019: A fight for prestige in Mandya

 Actor Rajanikanth, who has co-starred with Sumalatha in a few Tamil films, is expected to join later.

 Apart from the Sandalwood support, Sumalatha has also been successful in garnering support from the titular Mysuru royal family scion Yaduveer Krishnadatta Chamaraja Wadiyar.

 "Ambareesh was with our family during our tough times.
 He has also been a very close aide to my father, the late Srikantadatta Narasimharaja Wadiyar.
 The Mysuru royal family wishes all the best to Sumalatha," he said.

 As Nikhil too belongs to the politically dominant Vokkaliga community in the state, especially in the old Mysuru region, the JD-S hoped that he will be able to defeat Sumalatha and retain the constituency, in which the party had won all the 8 assembly seats in the May 12, 2018 elections.

-With JD(S) patriarch Deve Gowda launching his grandson and Chief Minister H D Kumaraswamy's son Nikhil from the seat, the party's sitting MP L R Shivarame Gowda is reportedly upset over not being given the ticket, despite winning the Mandya bypoll a few months ago.
+However, the party's sitting MP L R Shivarame Gowda is reportedly upset over not being given the ticket, despite winning the Mandya bypoll a few months ago.

 What people have found shocking is that Kumaraswamy and other JD(S) leaders are busy day-in, day-out making insensitive remarks against Sumalatha to lower her self-esteem.